Sage-Bionetworks/BridgeDocs/_articles/v2/scheduling.md

 }
 ```

-The first call would attempt to update the immutable system event `enrollment`, and would quietly fail; the second would succeed if an `enrollment` custom event was defined and it not immutable (or allowed future only updates and the new timestamp was in the future).
+The first call would attempt to update the immutable system event `enrollment`, and would quietly fail; the second would succeed if an `enrollment` custom event was defined and it was of type `future_only` (with a later date being submitted) or `mutable`.
 Otherwise it too will fail quietly.

 <div class="ui compact icon message">
   <i class="circle info icon"></i>